DataDog/datadog-agent/docs/public/components/creating-components.md

 You can use the [invoke](../../setup.md#invoke) task `inv components.new-component comp/<bundleName>/<component>` to generate a scaffold for your new component.

-Every public variable, function, struct, and interface of your component **must** be documented.
-Please refer to the [Documentation](#documentation) section below for details.

 ### The def folder

 The def folder will contain your interface and ALL public types needed by the users of your component.

-For our compression example is will look like this:
+On our compression example look like this:

 === ":octicons-file-code-16: comp/&lt;bundleName&gt;/compression/def/component.go"
     ```go
     // Package compressiondef contains all public type and interfaces for the compression component
     package compressiondef

-    // team: <you team>
+    // team: <your team>

     // Component describes the interface implemented by all compression implementations.
     type Component interface {